stephenshimel/airwallex-frontend-project/README.md

 2. Integration test is added to RequestInviteForm component.
 As this component handled the core logic of form and api call.
 3. Snapshot test are added to the home page and the modal
 4. E2E test using cypress is implemented.
 Video attached above

+## Error handling:

+1. The form need to pass all the validation schema before being submitted.
+2. If the server returns an error, error message will be displayed in an antd package's notification component.
+3. The error will also passed to Form component to be displayed under the form

+## Architecture design

+1. Modal, Form, Input, Button, Header, Footer etc are all defined as reusable components.
+They are decoupled from the app business logic, therefore can be used in other places if new feature requirements added.
+2. RequestInviteForm handles the main business logic including form management, validation, submit function etc. Whole RequestInviteForm component is passed into Modal reusable component as a props, so that these business logic is decoupled from Modal component.
+3. Success page and the form share similar design therefore they are both using Form reusable component, just different props.
+4. Modal component handles its open/close functionality (including clicking on area outside the Modal to close it).
+So that if in the future another modal is required, can simply reuse it.